 If you are seeking a new job, there are resources that can help you locate job opportunities and prepare you for them with resume writing and interview coaching services.

-• American Job Centers offer a variety of employment and training assistance and serve a range of specialized clients including Veterans.
-Call 1-877-US-2JOBS (1-877-872-5627 supports TTY) or click to find your local American Job Center through the Department of Labor.
-This 2-minute video explains how the Department of Labor can help Veterans find a new job.
+• American Job Centers offer employment and training services for Veterans.
+Call 1-877-US-2JOBS (1-877-872-5627 supports TTY) or find your local center online.
+Play a 2-minute video on how the Department of Labor can help you get a job.

 • Connect with your closest Veterans’ Employment and Training Service contact with this regional map.